 - Add, move, and resize artwork as you wish.

 - Note: The dashed line is the cutoff for the first print - anything above the dashed line will not be included in the first print.
-The black area above the dashed line represents the extension of your material.
+The black area above the dashed line illustrates the extension of your material.

 Enter step settings